Idanturgeman/PokemonGame/README.md

 ### In addition

-Enter [Wiki](https://github.com/Idanturjeman/PokemonGame/wiki) for more information on this project.
+For more [information](https://github.com/Idanturjeman/PokemonGame/wiki) on this project.